coq-community/awesome-coq/README.md

 ## Tools

 - [Ott](https://github.com/ott-lang/ott) – Tool for writing definitions of programming languages and calculi that can be exported to Coq.
-- [Cosette](https://github.com/uwdb/Cosette) - Cosette is an automated SQL solver.
+- [Cosette](https://github.com/uwdb/Cosette) – Automated solver for reasoning about SQL equivalences.

 ## Type Theory and Mathematics